Raw2Drive: Reinforcement Learning with Aligned World Models for End-to-End Autonomous Driving (in CARLA v2): Introduction

 \textbf{•}\quad To our best knowledge, Raw2Drive is the first MBRL framework for E2E-AD, i.e. from raw image input to planning, beyond existing IL~\cite{hu2023planning,Chitta2023PAMI} or privileged input based RL approaches~\cite{zhang2021end, li2024think}.

 \textbf{•}\quad Raw2Drive achieves state-of-the-art performance on the challenging CARLA v2 and Bench2Drive and surpasses IL methods by a large margin, validating the power of RL.

 \textbf{•}\quad We only use 64 H800 GPU days in total to deliver our final planner, and the cost can be further saved to 40 GPU days when Think2Drive is reused which dismisses our phase I training.
 In comparison, IL-based UniAD costs about 30 GPU days yet it only solves even 3$\sim$4 corner cases in CARLA v2.
-We believe it is significantly less than the imitation learning approaches used in industry\footnote{As the companies have never officially reported their technical details, there are only unverified information that Tesla Full-scale Driving (FSD), and Huawei Advanced Driving System (ADS) were both trained by imitation learning by leveraging their massive human driving logs.} and the hope is our work could provide an orthogonal reference for industry applications.
+We believe it is significantly less than the imitation learning approaches used in industry and the hope is our work could provide an orthogonal reference for industry applications.